-Hypersensitivity to the active substance or to any of the excipients.

-- Neonates and infants (see section 4.8). - Patients receiving monoamine oxidase (MAO) inhibitor therapy and patients on antidepressants which affect noradrenergic transmission (e.g. tricyclic antidepressants and mianserin).
+- Hypersensitivity to the active substance or to any of the excipients. - Neonates and infants. - Patients receiving monoamine oxidase (MAO) inhibitor therapy and patients on antidepressants which affect noradrenergic transmission (e.g. tricyclic antidepressants and mianserin).

-4.4 Special warnings and precaution for use.
+4.4 Special warnings and precautions for use

-Children of 2 years of age and above, especially those in the 2-7 age range and/or weighing \leq 20 Kg, should be treated with caution and closely monitored due to the high incidence and severity of somnolence (see section 4.8).
+Children of 2 years of age and above, especially those in the 2-7 age range and/or weighing ≤ 20 Kg, should be treated with caution and closely monitored due to the high incidence and severity of somnolence.